-Pulsars is a sound installation that uses mechanical rotary speakers to explore sound, movement, and pulse.
-The work re-configures technologies associated with early 20th century era organ building tradition, when electronics were attempting to synthesize and recreate the acoustics of pipe organs.
+Formation is a kinetic sound installation that explores the sculptural dimensions of rotary speakers, using the emergent qualities of their movements to invite listening across the visual and tactile dimensions of sound.
+The work re-configures technologies associated with early 20th century era organ building, when electronics were attempting to synthesize and recreate the acoustics of pipe organs.
 During this time, a radio engineer invented the ‘Leslie’ rotary speaker to mimic the sonic quality of large, spatially dispersed pipe organs.
-In this piece I use 4 channel ‘Leslie’ rotary speaker array to sound a 25-minute composition to produce polyrhythmic pulses and a heightened awareness of the environment’s spatial dynamics.
-The composite effect for the listener is a morphing and dynamic sense of space choreographed by the re-localizing movement of sound through the air.
+In this piece a 4 channel rotary speaker array sounds a 25-minute chorus of pulses that create a choreography of morphing space.